July 17, 2024

 P.S.
 The list might be updated in the future (because that has already happened several times in the past).

 The titles are pretty much self-explanatory.
-So if you want to track an interaction that is mentioned in that list, definitely use the Standard Event for that.
+So if you want to track an interaction mentioned in that list, using the Standard Event is the way to go.

-Custom events are the interactions that do not fall under the categorization of standard events.
+Custom events are the interactions that do not fall under the category of standard events.
 For example:

 #4.3 A Tag + a trigger for a Standard Event